rhyolight/numenta.org/blog/_posts/2015-06-08-htm-java-receives-new-network-api.md

 Now that the ground work has been laid, there is a **TON** of things to do!
-If you would like to get your name in bright lights, or simply help out with HTM.java drop a line to the **hackers** mailing list and offer to help - all are welcome (at any level!).
+If you would like to get your name in bright lights, or simply help out with HTM.java drop a line in the [HTM.Java Forum](https://discourse.numenta.org/c/htm-java) and offer to help - all are welcome (at any level!).

 For more in depth information (Work in progress), start here with the